Emergency Works

 • A minor work.

-3. Minimum mandatory emergency work authorization information requested verbally or in writing:
+3. TC will request the following mandatory emergency work authorization information (verbally or in writing):

 • Description of emergency nature;